Tivix/django-collections/doc_src/getting_started.rst

 ---------------------------
 Depending on your backend, you may need to set a number of other settings.

-If you want filtering on your objects you will need to specify a cleaner function.
+If you want custom filtering on your objects you will need to specify a cleaner function.
 You can either set the variable to a function or specify a its location via string.

 .. code-block:: python